Call now for a FREE consultation(561) 375-9500

-T-bone, or side-impact accidents, involve more than one car, and liability will be partly determined by Florida’s comparative negligence law.
+T-bone, or side-impact accidents, involve more than one car, and liability will be partly determined by Florida’s modified comparative negligence law.
 Settling or trying such cases can be complex, requiring highly experienced counsel.

 Kogan & DiSalvo is known throughout Broward County’s legal community for zealous advocacy and high ethical standards.
 Reach out today for a free consultation with a car accident lawyer in Ft.
 Lauderdale.

 The T-bone accident happens suddenly; you won’t see it coming.
 In a flash, the front of another vehicle hits the side of your vehicle.
 Your vehicle spins, or may be pushed, possibly shoved off the road entirely.
 Conversely, the front of your vehicle may hit the side of another vehicle that suddenly comes into your path before you can brake to avoid it.

 After a T-bone, or side impact accident, your vehicle—and your life—may never be the same.
 That’s an unfortunate truth of such accidents, whether you have been hit by the other vehicle, or the other vehicle suddenly hits you.